Two months ago a small group of KDE enthusiasts, namely Adriaan, Roman, and me traveled to Berlin to attend Qt World Summit 2018.

 Saturday and Sunday is when the main talks happened.
 With my rudimentary Latin and Spanish knowledge I tried to make the most of them, since they were all held in Portugese.
 Nonetheless, I quite enjoyed the talks about Qt for Python, a live demo of a setup using Boot to Qt, and Qt “for Robots”.

 My speech was Sunday morning, entitled “Plasma for Device Creation” where I explained to the audience what Plasma is, how flexible it is, and that it can be virtually anything you want it to be.
 An important part of the presentation was to present ways to get in touch with the KDE Community and who to approach when you want to realize this amazing product vision you might have.
-While there was no recording of my talk, I’m expecting my slides to be available for download on their website shortly.
+While there was no recording of my talk, you can download the slides as a PDF.

 Many thanks to the organizers of QtCon Brasil for hosting the event, spreading the word about Qt down there, and inviting me over to my first trip to the South American continent!